omar-bb/how-to-solve-solutions/README.md

 # how-to-solve-solutions

-If i made any typo feel free to make a PR i'll gladly push it.
+If I made any typo feel free to make a PR I'll gladly push it.